Lavender-exe/HTB_Quick_VPN/README.md

 A VPN Launcher to connect to HackTheBox and TryHackMe machines quickly.

 <b> Please put all of your vpn files into $HOME/OpenVPN. </b>
-The tool will create a directory called OpenVPN in your home directory then move all of your VPNs to their respective folders
+The tool will create a directory called OpenVPN in your home directory then move all of your VPNs to their respective folders (Uf tget are in the current directory)
+*You will have to put the VPNs in the folders manually otherwise for this to work*

 Based on the [HTB Quick VPN](https://github.com/tux3d0/HTB_Quick_VPN) Repo from tux3do